sws2apps/sws2apps-docs/organized/docs/onboarding/invite-persons.md

 # Invite persons to your congregation

 To invite persons to your congregation on Organized, follow these steps based on their user type.
-There are two global user types: "Baptised brother" and "Publisher or midweek student".
+There are two global user types: "Baptized brother" and "Publisher or midweek student".

-- **"Baptised brother"** is any baptized brother.
+- **"Baptized brother"** is any baptized brother.
 We create an account for any baptized brother specifically, so that his profile is already in the right user group once he is appointed to a ministerial servant or other assistant role.

 - **"Publisher or midweek student"** is any other member of the congregation, including baptized sisters, unbaptized brothers or sisters, or male or female students on a midweek meeting.